 - United Kingdom

-Even more pertinent than this technological dependence, however is the fact that, so long as majority of countries are happy to simply adopt techniques developed elsewhere, there is little scope for them to shape their future independently.
+Even more pertinent than this technological dependence, however is the fact that, so long as the majority of countries are happy to simply adopt techniques developed elsewhere, there is little scope for them to shape their future independently.

-There is urgent need for these African Countries, especially those that face totally different situations and also wish to evolve a different of human society, to undertake comprehensive research programmes of their own, devoted in main to evolving new alternatives to the existing package of methods and techniques without, of course, denying the validity of historical experience in this as in any other area of human enterprise.
+There is an urgent need for these African countries, especially those that face totally different situations and also wish to evolve a different of human society, to undertake comprehensive research programmes of their own, devoted in main to evolving new alternatives to the existing package of methods and techniques without, of course, denying the validity of historical experience in this as in any other area of human enterprise.
 The principal rationale of such research is that, one is dealing with a situation that for a long time to come will be scarce in the supply of capital goods but abundant in men, the richness of traditions, and the vast social potential that can be mobilized if there is the will to do so.

-If autonomy of men and nations, Justice and nonviolence, Economic advancement are values we seek to realize, then the need for Independent research, is self-evident.
+If autonomy of men and nations, Justice and nonviolence, Economic advancement are values we seek to realize, then the need for independent research is self-evident.

-(Kothari, 1968) emphatically stated “The initiative for improving their state of Affairs will have to come from the third world countries themselves.
-They face a different set of problems from what the industrialized countries faced, they will have to show a capacity for Independent thinking.
+(Kothari, 1968) emphatically stated “The initiative for improving their state of Affairs will have to come from the third world countries themselves”.
+They face a different set of problems from what the industrialized countries faced.
+They will have to show a capacity for independent thinking.

 It must be noted, the mobilization of political will and economic resources requires a persuasive theoretical rationale.

 - Charles Clark (2017) The 23 most powerful nations on earth.
 Business Insider Media UK (businessinder.com)